xsy99140636/Xget/README.en.md

 ### Common Issues

 **Q: Download speed not significantly improved?**
 A: Check if source files are already cached on CDN edge nodes.
-First access may be slower, subsequent access will be significantly improved.
+First access may be slow, subsequent access will be significantly improved.

 **Q: Git operations failing?**
 A: Confirm correct URL format is used and Git client version supports HTTPS proxy.